eryulee/Products/README.md

 - Use filter method to filter category
 - Render data on page
-- Reuse form for both post and put request
+- Add icon images for all links

 #### PostMVP
+-Hover effect for all buttons
 -Allow user to save favorites
 - Add start rating system
 - Use local storage to save user favorites